Rise Response & Preventive Measures

 What else are Rise doing to keep you safe?

-Staff/volunteers who have recently travelled from high risk countries, overseas or show flu like symptoms, have been asked to stay at home until they have been medically cleared and/or self-isolate.
+Staff/volunteers who show flu like symptoms, have been asked to stay at home until they have been medically cleared.
 This applies to agency staff as well.

 We have created a resources hub for staff, with guidelines for maintaining a safe environment.